 Begin your walk at the Bottger Mansion at 110 San Felipe NW, just off Central.
 The Bottger Mansion was built in 1910 by Charles Bottger, who, like many of his day, came to the southwest to improve his health.
 Today, the Mansion is a bed and breakfast that offers visitors and locals alike a place to experience high tea.

 Head north on San Felipe, to the corner of Old Town Road, to visit the world famous Rattlesnake Museum.
 “We love tourists,” a sign on the front door reads.
 “They taste just like chicken.”
 Expect the same sense of fun inside, where you’ll find the largest collection of live rattlesnakes found anywhere in the world -- no less than 31 species reside there (behind glass).
 The museum contains a wide array of snake artifacts, artwork, and memorabilia.
 But the fun doesn’t end there.
 Everyone who makes it through the museum gets an official Certificate of Bravery.

 Old Town Vendors

 Every Christmas Eve, thousands gather here to see the luminaria displays.
 While the City of Albuquerque offers bus tours for those not inclined to walk, many make the trek on foot, wandering the streets and taking in the delicious look of simple brown paper bags lit from within.
-Christmas Eve in Old Town is one of our family’s longest traditions.
-We look forward to wandering the historic streets, listening to carolers, seeing the many luminarias, all while sipping hot chocolate and trying to stay warm.
-And as big as the event may be, it’s likely you’ll run into someone you know.Continue to 7 of 10 below.
+Christmas Eve in Old Town is an event that is a cherished family tradition for many locals.
+Wander the historic streets, listen to carolers, see the many luminarias, all while sipping hot chocolate and trying to stay warm.

 San Felipe de Neri